PierreSenellart/provsql/doc/TODO/README.md

 - [`bounded-treewidth-data.md`](bounded-treewidth-data.md) :
   feasibility study for exploiting bounded treewidth of the input data (Courcelle's theorem and its provenance refinement, ABS 2015 / 2017).
-  Route C has landed end to end: under `provsql.boolean_provenance`, the query rewriter recognises recursive reachability (directed, undirected, edge-filtered) over a tracked edge relation and compiles every reachable vertex's provenance along a tree decomposition of the data graph into certified d-DNNF tokens (linear size, cyclic graphs native, plan-time fallback to the generic fixpoint), which the standard surface evaluates linearly (`independent`, `interpret-as-dd`, Shapley).
-Open: multi-source base arms, bounded-hop patterns, BID blocks, join-defined graphs, the full data-decomposition + tree-automaton pipeline (now cheaper: emitted gates only need the d-DNNF certificate), and a treewidth-aware general m-semiring evaluator.
+  With Route C (decomposition-aligned reachability compilation) already shipped, the open work is: the verified mulinput-OR (Lean) certificate, Route 3 structural factoring, the Route C leftovers (shared-support join-defined edges, non-recursive triggers, any-reach collector chains, k-terminal side filters), a treewidth-aware general m-semiring evaluator, and the full Route A MSO / tree-automaton pipeline.
 - [`conditioning.md`](conditioning.md) : the conditioning primitive,
   unifying discrete tuple-correlation (MarkoViews, Jha & Suciu PVLDB 2012) and continuous random variables as one operation at two carriers.
-  Landed end to end: inert scope-local `provenance()`, the `|` / `cond` / `given` surface and `gate_conditioned` gate (terminal for `uuid`, composable for `rv` / `agg_token`), `probability_evaluate(A|B)`, and the "probability calculator" case study 8.
-Open: arbitrary denial constraints (general `¬W`), a re-based materialised discrete posterior for re-composition, Shapley over evidence, and soft/weighted conditioning (explicitly not a priority).
+  With the core surface (`|` / `cond` / `given`, `gate_conditioned`,
+  `probability_evaluate(A|B)`, the "probability calculator" case study 8) already shipped, the open work is: arbitrary denial constraints (general `¬W`), a re-based materialised discrete posterior for re-composition, Shapley over evidence, and soft/weighted conditioning (explicitly not a priority).
 - [`case-studies.md`](case-studies.md) : plan for closing the
-  feature-coverage gaps in the user tutorial and the existing case studies by extending CS1-CS5, plus a future UDF / aggregate-join study (CS8).
+  remaining feature-coverage gaps in the user tutorial and case studies -- the CS4 temporal / data-modification extensions and a future UDF / aggregate-join study (CS9).
 - [`continuous_distributions.md`](continuous_distributions.md) : roadmap
   for extending the continuous random-variable surface beyond the shipped Normal/Uniform/Exponential/Erlang/Categorical/Mixture baseline (further